Home > Business > Marketing communication > Google Tag Manager: optimise the collection of your digital data

 Once you've avoided the pitfalls, you need to adopt a methodical approach and follow these 6 steps.

-The collection of data must be the result of prior marketing and business thinking.
+Data collection should be the result of prior marketing and business thinking.
 For example, will this data enable you to :

 • better understand the customer journey on your site?